When you think about investing in the long term, don’t just stock up on bulk stacks of printer paper and buy out all the coconut water at Costco.

 - A generous 401(k) match: The more you contribute, the more your employer will too.
 That’s just more money in your (retirement) pocket.

-- Automation: Automatic enrollment, deductions, and filing will make your life so much easier.
+- Automation: Automatic enrollment, deductions, and filing will make your life much easier.
 Need we say more?

 5. When do I need to start contributing?